After you have declared the options that the

 Option parameter is of the wrong type.
 E.g. a non-numeric string when an integer was required.

-You can use the getOption()
+You can use the getOption() method to query the value

 of an option.
 If the option had a parameter, this method returns